 This site contains affiliate links.
 Please see Policies for more information.

-This healthy Stuffed Pepper Soup recipe is an easy meal to get on the table–just a few healthy ingredients in the Crockpot or Pressure Cooker and it pretty much makes itself.
-This is the perfect hearty recipe for meal prep and your entire family will love it!
+Stuffed pepper soup is an easy meal to get on the table–just a few healthy ingredients in the slow cooker or pressure cooker and it pretty much makes itself.
+This is a great recipe for meal prep and is one that your entire family will love it!

 This soup is one of the oldest recipes on My Crazy Good Life, and like all good things it needed a small update.
 I’ve changed some ingredients around and I love this recipe even more now.
 You can still find the original recipe below, but the new printable recipe will reflect the new and improved version.